kantsirsolomia/movie_map/README.md

 Description
 - - - - - -
-The module "map.py" is destined for finding out some information on films that have been filmed in particular year.
+The module "map.py" is destined for finding out some information on movies that have been filmed in particular year.
 This module includes next functions:
 1.user_input() - offers the user to make an input - year 2.location_from_csv() - opens and reads a csv file, find locations of the movies